snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 <h3 id="timeouts">1.2 Recovery from EMR timeouts and S3 internal errors</h3>

-In the recent months, we’ve seen a worsening EMR service with more and more timeouts, with this release we’re aiming to tackle this issue by retrying in case of timeouts using an exponential backoff.
+In recent months, we’ve observed an increase in reliability issues with Amazon EMR with more and more timeouts.
+With this release we’re aiming to tackle this issue by retrying in case of timeouts using an exponential backoff.
 We’re adopting the same strategy regarding S3 internal errors.

 <h3 id="compaction">1.3 Compaction steps for the different jobs' output</h3>